 Dr. Brian O'Leary's research relates primarily to the impact of perceptions of justice on individual and group performance, but also branches out to collaborative efforts with students and other faculty on a variety of topics.
 He is currently focusing on equity sensitivity and its role as a moderator or mediator of many important I-O relationships.
 He is also developing a construct that relates to the impact on supervisor attitudes and performance of their perceptions of the support they receive from their subordinates.
 Brian's background is rather unique.
 He began doctoral studies in Organizational Behavior at Tulane University after a 14 year career with AT&T in which he held a variety of supervisory and non-supervisory positions in government contracting, accounting, and project management.
 His hobby is running - mostly 5 and 10Ks, and, after completing the Kona half-marathon, still has visions of running a marathon "some day" (should his knees hold out).
 He enjoys playing basketball, ultimate Frisbee (although frequently on the disabled list…), and, when in need of severe irritation, golf.
 His passion is Notre Dame football and, while he is famous for his availability to students, it is probably best to avoid him when the Irish are playing in the Fall.
 For more information about Dr. O'Leary, click on his "More Info" button at the bottom of this page.

-Joining the UTC I-O faculty in August 2016, Alexandra (Alex) Zelin's research interests lie within the realm of gender and the workplace.
+Alexandra (Alex) Zelin's research interests lie within the realm of gender and the workplace.
 More specifically, she focuses on gender inequality, sexism, and perceived competence of women (in comparison to men) within the selection and performance appraisal contexts.
 She is interested in both the "I" and the "O" side of I-O Psychology - she just can't choose which she likes best!
-With regard to teaching, Alex is looking forward to teaching research methods, training and development, performance appraisal, and classes related to diversity/gender within organizations.
-She has also worked on numerous consulting projects within both the private and the public sectors, ranging from creating selection tests for public safety officers to developing career-paths for different I-O Career tracks.
+With regard to teaching, Alex is currently teaching research methods, job/work analysis, selection, and employee performance and development within organizations.
+She has also worked on numerous consulting projects within both the private and the public sectors, ranging from creating selection tests for police officers to developing career-paths for different I-O Career tracks.
+Some of Alex's work is being put to use by SIOP to help I-O psychologists do a better job with career planning - check out the article by clicking here.
 Outside of the classroom, Alex spent most of her younger days swimming lap after lap in competition pools.
 But now, you can find her lounging by the pool reading Harry Potter or historical fiction!
 She also enjoys going on hikes and plans on "borrowing" Dr. Biderman's (and other colleagues') dogs to keep her company.
 She is known for her stress-relief dessert baking skills and will help to make sure that the Psychology Department stays well fed!